kayla-manning/election-analysis-2020/posts/intro.md

 #### Looking Forward

 With the 2020 election on the horizon, electoral swing is becoming increasingly important.
 Research on past elections by [Gallup](https://news.gallup.com/poll/313079/mood-doesn-bright-incumbents-win.aspx) reveals that incumbents can still win re-election in spite of public dissatisfaction.
-For the Democratic Party to stand a chance in the 2020 election, red states from 2016 must vote for Joe Biden in November.
+For the Democratic Party to stand a chance in the 2020 election, Joe Biden must win the popular vote in a subset of red states from 2016.
 This interactive tool by the [New York Times](https://www.nytimes.com/interactive/2020/us/elections/election-states-biden-trump.html) supports the notion that voters in a dozen competitive states will decide the 2020 presidential race.

 Of course, the additional context of COVID-19, racial protests, and economic turmoil add additional noise not captured in the trends observed between 2012 and 2016.
 However, patterns of the past lay the groundwork for the future, and studying recent partisan trends in states will prove worthwhile when anticipating the results in November.